quill-project/docs/docs/types.md

 Color::Blue
 ```

-Equality checks can be used to check for a specific value and [pattern matching](match.md) to extract the associated value.
+[Equality checks](operators.md) can be used to check for a specific value and [pattern matching](control_flow.md) can be used to extract the associated value.